-Scott Disick & Kourtney Kardashian’s Feud Over New Boyfriend Escalates — Will This Affect The Children?
+Scott Disick And Kourtney Kardashian’s Feud Over New Boyfriend Escalates — Will This Affect The Children?

 As everybody has already noticed by now, Kardashian has made good on her word by dating Younes Bendjima.
 While the relationship is allegedly casual at this point, the pair’s recent outings, including a romantic dinner celebrating Yousef’s 24th birthday a few days ago, point to the possibility that things between the two could turn serious.

-Scott Disick and Kourtney Kardashian’s children — Mason, seven, Penelope, four, and Reign, two — are thankfully oblivious of their parents’ current feud.
+Scott Disick and Kourtney Kardashian’s children, Mason, 7, Penelope, 4, and Reign, 2, are thankfully oblivious of their parents’ current feud.
 In fact, Disick took to Instagram to share a funny moment with their adorable kids just a day ago.

 We can only hope that Scott Disick and Kourtney Kardashian are just going through a rough transition in their relationship, not as former lovers but as co-parents.
 They still have their children to think about, after all.